Nefertari-Garcia/TareasC/README.md

 # TareasC
-## Trabjos realizados en el primer semestre de la carrera
+Todos los ejercicios en C realizados en la carrera
+All the exercises in C done in the university course